kumarshantanu/ringbelt/doc/intro.md

 ## Error translation

 Non-web errors and failures need to be returned as Ring responses at the web layer.
-Ringlet introduces the _error-handler_ abstraction, which is a function `(fn [error]) -> ring-response`, and provides utility middleware to extend the capability of error-handler.
+Ringbelt introduces the _error-handler_ abstraction, which is a function `(fn [error]) -> ring-response`, and provides utility middleware to extend the capability of error-handler.